nin-jin/testo-server/README.md

 How to commit tests result
 --------------------------

-Put on your tests page this code:
+Put this code on your tests page:

     <script src="testo_library.js">
         window.$testo_slave= $testo_slave